 Officers and Council Members

-Vice President: Zuoyue Wang, California State Polytechnic University, Pomona, USA
+Vice Presidents: Zuoyue Wang, California State Polytechnic University, Pomona, USA

 Secretary/Editor: Peter Hoffenberg, University of Hawaii, USA